Frankwell: Early modern period

 Frankwell was highly prosperous in the sixteenth to eighteenth centuries.
 4-7 Frankwell is an imposing building with ground-floor shops and first- and second- floor workshops above, built in about 1590.
 113-14 Frankwell, built around 1620, remains a splendid and imposing half-timbered building.
 Late seventeenth and early eighteenth century buildings, including the 'Anchor' public house, line the corner to the approach to the old Welsh Bridge.

-The old Welsh Bridge (St George's Bridge) was replaced by the present day Welsh Bridge in the 1790s.
+The old Welsh Bridge (St George's Bridge) was replaced by the present day Welsh Bridge in the 1793-95.
 The new Welsh Bridge is located some 70 m further downstream from the old bridge.

 Frankwell today

 Frankwell holds the County Ground of Shropshire County Cricket Club, which was played on as early as 1862.

 Frankwell Forge was a small industrial area by the side of the Welsh Bridge, founded in 1878 and closed only recently, in 2004.
 It closed to make way for the new theatre complex planned for the area.
 The name of the company which operated the site when it closed was "H and E Davies".

 Also in Frankwell is St George's Church and Frankwell Quay (with its small marina/boat yard and the town's only major permanent flood defences).
 Two bridges connect the district with the town centre: the historic Welsh Bridge and the modern Frankwell Footbridge.
 Flooding, which affected the district regularly and badly, no longer occurs due to flood defences built in 2002/03.
 Only the main car park and some houses on New Street are affected by flooding today.

 A new headquarters for Shrewsbury and Atcham Borough Council was opened on Frankwell Quay in March 2004.
 After Shrewsbury and Atcham Borough Council was abolished in 2009, it became surplus to requirements and was converted for use as an academic facility for the University Centre Shrewsbury.
+In 2024 Shropshire Council announced its intention to vacate Shirehall, and the university closed its Shrewsbury campus, vacating the Guildhall.
+Shropshire Council relocated to the Guildhall in 2025.

 Frankwell gained notoriety for the 2006 'Brothel Slayings' in which 2 women were brutally murdered with a blunt instrument.
 The brothel, now closed, was situated next to the Wheatsheaf pub and is now a tattoo studio.